 - You or someone who is acting on your behalf must sign the notice.
-(Section 4 tells how you can give written permission to someone else to act as your representative.) - Signing the notice shows only that you have received the information about when your coverage will stop.
+(The "A guide to the basics of coverage decisions and appeals" portion of this section tells how you can give written permission to someone else to act as your representative.) - Signing the notice shows only that you have received the information about when your coverage will stop.
 Signing it does not mean you agree with the plan that it's time to stop getting the care.

-Section 8.3 Step-by-step: How to make a Level 1 Appeal to have our plan cover your care for a longer time
+Step-by-step: How to make a Level 1 Appeal to have our plan cover your care for a longer time